-West Virginia has passed a law that restricts abortion at all gestational ages with an exception for the mother’s life, and in cases of rape or incest.
-West Virginia maintains many protections for Life, including informed consent disclosures and prohibitions on dismemberment abortion and using telemedicine to administer abortion-inducing drugs.
-In 2018, West Virginia voters amended its constitution to protect Life, stating “Nothing in this Constitution secures or protects a right to abortion or requires the funding of abortion.”
+West Virginia has enacted strong pro-life laws that protect both women and preborn children.
+Following Roe, West Virginia restricts abortion at all gestational ages with an exception for the mother’s life, and in cases of rape or incest.
+In 2018, West Virginia’s constitution was amended to state, “Nothing in this Constitution secures or protects a right to abortion or requires the funding of abortion.”

 Pro-life lawmakers enjoy a supermajority in both the State Senate and House of Delegates.
-In the past few years, West Virginia has enacted legislation to protect born-alive infants, provide informed consent disclosures about chemical abortion, and protect unborn children with disabilities from discriminatory abortions.
-After Dobbs, the governor called a special session and West Virginia lawmakers passed an abortion restriction with limited exceptions.
+In the past few years, West Virginia has enacted legislation to protect born-alive infants, provide informed consent disclosures about chemical abortion, and protect preborn children with disabilities from discriminatory abortions.

 Receive the latest pro-life news & legal alerts